 SAN DIEGO -- Cisco Systems introduced a new virtual router, the Cloud Services Router (CSR) 1000v, at Cisco Live.
-The CSR allows enterprises to extend their networks into the cloud, enabling secure end-user connectivity, hybrid clouds
+The CSR allows enterprises to extend their networks into the cloud, enabling secure end-user connectivity, hybrid clouds and cloud bursting.

 The idea is that placing a virtual router on a virtual server in the public cloud will make it simpler to extend the private cloud environment with all of its configuration and security settings into the public cloud.